ProfDrLuigi/wired/README.md

 	./configure

-To start configuration for ARM, use the following command:
+To start configuration for arm64, use the following command:

 	./configure --build=aarch64 --host=aarch64